 Shakespeare's work was not limited to the plays with which most people associate him.
 His poetry was, and is, also very popular.
 His remarkable sequence of 154 sonnets were in circulation among friends by 1598, but not published until 1609.
 Sonnets 1 to 126 explore the poet’s love for a beautiful youth whose identity is open to debate, but often believed to be the poet’s patron, Henry Wriothesley, third Earl of Southampton.
 The first 17 of these concentrate on the transience of beauty, a standard Elizabethan theme, and urge the youth to marry so that his beauty may survive in his children.
 The remaining poems to the young man explore in more detail the difficulties of the relationship.
 Sonnets 127 to 154 are about Shakespeare’s relationship with a ‘Dark Lady’, an unfaithful mistress.

 Shakespeare died on 23 April, 1616.
 His last direct descendant was a granddaughter by Susanna named Elizabeth who died in 1670, bringing an end to the family line.
 His works may well have been lost, too, if it were not for John Hemminge and Henry Condell, two of his friends and colleagues in The King's Men.
 They preserved his manuscripts and had them published in the First Folio of 1623; most subsequent editions of his texts have been based on this collection.
 Shakespeare was buried in the church where he had been christened in Stratford-on-Avon under a marker with no name, only this inscription, perhaps his own words:

 Good friend, for Jesus' sake forbear

 To dig the dust enclosed here.

 Blest be the man that spares these stones

 And curst be he that moves my bones.

-Click the Amazon logo to find books by or about William Shakespeare or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about William Shakespeare or the Bing logo to search the web for more information.